A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Introduction

 \section{Introduction}

-In the field of continuous-time portfolio selection, after the seminal work of \cite{M1969} investigates hyperbolic absolute risk aversion (HARA) utilities, more and more non-standard (e.g., non-concave, non-differentiable, discontinuous) utility functions appear.
-We propose a large family of utility, ``piecewise HARA (PHARA) utility", to contain and approximate these non-standard functions (Section \ref{sec:model}).
-Intuitively, the PHARA utility is a direct generalization of the HARA utility: it reduces to an HARA utility on each part of the domain.
-On its whole domain, the utility may not be concave, differentiable or continuous.
+In the field of continuous-time portfolio selection, after the seminal work of \cite{M1969} investigates hyperbolic absolute risk aversion (HARA) utilities, more and more non-standard (e.g., non-concave, non-differentiable) utility functions appear.
+These utility functions come from the following optimization problems (where $U$ is the utility function, $\boldsymbol{\pi} \in \mathcal{V}$ is the portfolio process to be selected and $X_T$ is the corresponding terminal wealth): \begin{enumerate}[(1)] \item The decision maker solves a utility maximization problem with the basic HARA utility:

-The family results from the following practical aspects: (1) the basic HARA utility (\cite{M1969}); (2) in many decision-based areas (e.g., hedge/pension fund management), the actual utility/objective function $U = \widehat{U} \circ \Theta$ is the composition of the HARA or S-shaped preference function $\widehat{U}$ and (non-concave) piecewise linear payoff function $\Theta$ (\cite{C2000,BKP2004,BS2014,LSW2017,HK2018,CHN2019,HLLM2019}); see Section \ref{sec:econ} for details; (3) some non-concave (e.g., S-shaped) utilities in behavioral settings (\cite{KZ2007,DZ2020,LL2020}); (4) portfolio selection problems with other objectives and constraints such as the performance ratio and Value-at-Risk (\cite{BVY2019,LSW2019,GLX2022}).
-However, the optimal portfolio has been expressed in different closed forms in the extensive literature.
-Our main contribution is to provide a unified formula of optimal portfolio choice for the general PHARA utility (Section \ref{sec:formula}, Theorem \ref{thm_main}).
-This unified formula includes optimal strategies in the preceding literature as typical examples.
-We illustrate the motivation and parameter specification of the PHARA utility and the application of our formula in Example \ref{ex:LSW} for the instance of \cite{LSW2017}.